example42/example42.github.io/_posts/2019-12-19-request-for-tinydata-part4.md

 Previously we have:

-- Part 1 - Introduced Tiny Puppet and where it can be used
+- [Part 1](https://www.example42.com/2019/12/09/request-for-tinydata-part1/){:target="_blank"} - Introduced Tiny Puppet and where it can be used
-- Part 2 - Described how to write Tiny Data
+- [Part 2](https://www.example42.com/2019/12/12/request-for-tinydata-part2/){:target="_blank"} - Described how to write Tiny Data
-- Part 3 - Shown how to manage extra repositories and how to define an app upstream repo
+- [Part 3](https://www.example42.com/2019/12/16/request-for-tinydata-part3/) - Shown special tiny data to handle package repositories, configuration files validation and usage within containers

 Now let's add a few other info and raise the final call!